U.S. FTC tells firms flogging unproven COVID remedies to halt advertising

 WASHINGTON (Reuters) - The U.S. Federal Trade Commission said on Tuesday that it had sent letters to 10 companies for improperly advertising products or services to treat or prevent the new coronavirus, including one that claimed actor Christian Slater among its customers.

-The FTC, which enforces rules against inaccurate or unsubstantiated advertising, wrote letters to Bioenergy Wellness Miami, Face Vital LLC, LightAir International AB, MedQuick Labs LLC, New Performance Nutrition, PuraTHRIVE LLC, Resurgence Medical Spa, LLC, Rocky Mountain IV Medics, Suki Distribution Pte.
+The FTC, which enforces rules against inaccurate or unsubstantiated advertising, wrote letters to Bioenergy Wellness Miami, Face Vital LLC, LightAir International AB, MedQuick Labs LLC, New Performance Nutrition, PuraTHRIVE LLC, Resurgence Medical Spa LLC, Rocky Mountain IV Medics, Suki Distribution Pte.
 Ltd, and Vita Activate.

 The letters typically note advertising on a company’s website that either say a product or service will ward off the new coronavirus or help cure the disease if it develops.